Style of the French sovereign

-The Latin term Francorum Rex was the official Latin title of the "King of the Franks" after the accession of the Carolingian Dynasty (sometimes taking the form of Rex Francorum); this title was used in official documents until French replaced Latin as the formal language of legal documents, and remained used on coins until the 18th century.
-However, from as early as the 12th century, the form Franciae Rex ("King of France") was also used.
+The Latin term Francorum Rex was the official Latin title of the "King of the Franks" after the accession of the Carolingian dynasty (sometimes taking the form of Rex Francorum); this title was used in official documents until French replaced Latin as the formal language of legal documents, and remained used on coins until the 18th century.
+However, the form Franciae Rex ("King of France") was also used as early as the reign of Philip II Augustus in the 12th century.

 Most Christian King

 This title Rex Christianissimus, or Roi Très-chrétien owed its origins to the long, and distinctive, relationship between the Catholic Church and the Franks.
-France was the first modern state recognised by the Church, and was known as the 'Eldest Daughter of the Church'; Clovis I, the King of the Franks, had been recognised by the Papacy as a protector of Rome's interests.
-Accordingly, this title was frequently accorded to the French Kings (although on a number of occasions Kings of other realms would be addressed as such by the Church), and came into frequent use during the reign of Charles VI; under his son, Charles VII, it became recognised as a hereditary and exclusive title of the Kings of France.
-Pope Julius II, allied between 1510 and 1513 with Henry VIII of England against Louis XII of France, considered transferring the title from the French monarch to the English monarch, drafting a Papal brief to this effect; however, it was never issued.
+France was the first modern state recognised by the Church, and was known as the 'Eldest Daughter of the Church'; Clovis I, the king of the Franks, had been recognised by the papacy as a protector of Rome's interests.
+Accordingly, this title was frequently accorded to the French kings (although on a number of occasions kings of other realms would be addressed as such by the Church), and came into frequent use during the reign of Charles VI; under his son, Charles VII, it became recognised as a hereditary and exclusive title of the kings of France.
+Pope Julius II, allied between 1510 and 1513 with Henry VIII of England against Louis XII of France, considered transferring the title from the French monarch to the English monarch, drafting a papal brief to this effect; however, it was never issued.
 French kings thus continued to use the title, in particular on diplomatic documents, less frequently in France itself or in everyday parlance.

 The use of the title rex christianissimus to refer to the French king was affirmed by medieval French thinkers including Jean Gerson and Nicole Oresme.
-Both of these men wrote about what they viewed as their king’s unique position among the monarchs of Christendom.
-These philosophers believed that because he was rex christianissimus, the French King played a special role as protector of the Church.
+Both of these men wrote about what they viewed as their king's unique position among the monarchs of Christendom.
+These philosophers believed that because he was rex christianissimus, the French king played a special role as protector of the Church.